mrkshreyash/data-structures-and-algorithms-in-cpp/Readme.md

 - Fork the repository and clone it to your machine
 - Create a new branch for your feature or fix
 - Follow the existing naming and commenting conventions
-- Make your changes and commit them with meaningful messages
+- Make your changes and commit them with meaningful messages.
+(Kindly, mention your id in commit.)
 - Push and open a Pull Request with a clear description of your contribution

 ### Code Standards